PepeTheFroggie/Soyosource-GridTie-inverter-24V-LCD-replacement/readme.md

 Serial console tells you where to connect.
 Something like "http://192.168.178.67/" in your browser.
 And use your own wifi credentials, not mine.

 Connect soyosource rx and tx via a 10kohm resistor to the esp8266 Tx = GPIO15, Rx = GPIO13.
+GPIO 12 will be used for limiter later.
+This will be softserial TX only at 4800 baud.

 This pins:
 ![wiring.png](wiring.png "This way")